jordan-harlen/weather-app/README.md

 A simple weather app that uses the OpenWeather API to display the current weather information for a given location.

+I made this as a way to practice my skills with the involved technologies and to further explorer whether or not Tailwind CSS was for me or not.
+As well as a way to improve my skills in CSS.

 ## Table of Contents

 - [Features](#features)